originalworks/protocol/DDEX_messages/README.md

 * ERN:
     * NewReleaseMessage --> To register an ISRC with our without an ISWC
+    * UpdateReleaseMessage --> To update information about an existing release
     * TakedownMessage --> To remove a release
 * MWN MusicalWorkNotificationMessage --> To register a ISWC and link it to an ISRC
 * DSR --> To report past revenues of an asset.